-- regenerate_site_secret:before, system Return false to cancel regenerating the site secret.
-You should also provide a message to the user. - regenerate_site_secret:after, system Triggered after the site secret has been regenerated. - log, systemlog Called for all triggered events by system_log plugin.
-Used internally by system_log_default_logger() to populate the system_log table. - upgrade, system Triggered after a system upgrade has finished.
-All upgrade scripts have run, but the caches are not cleared. - upgrade:execute, system Triggered as a sequence (so including :before and :after) when executing an ElggUpgrade.
-The Sobject of the event is the ElggUpgrade. - activate, plugin Return false to prevent activation of the plugin. - deactivate, plugin Return false to prevent deactivation of the plugin. - init:cookie, <name> Return false to override setting a cookie. - cache:flush, system Reset internal and external caches, by default including system_cache, simplecache, and memcache.
-One might use it to reset others such as APC, OPCache, or WinCache. - send:before, http_response Triggered before an HTTP response is sent.
+- regenerate\site\secret:before, system Return false to cancel regenerating the site secret.
+You should also provide a message to the user. - regenerate\site\secret:after, system Triggered after the site secret has been regenerated. - log, systemlog Called for all triggered events by system\log plugin.
+Used internally by system\log\default\logger() to populate the system\log table. - upgrade, system Triggered after a system upgrade has finished.
+All upgrade scripts have run, but the caches are not cleared. - upgrade:execute, system (sequence) Triggered when executing an ElggUpgrade.
+The \$object of the event is the ElggUpgrade. - activate, plugin Return false to prevent activation of the plugin. - deactivate, plugin Return false to prevent deactivation of the plugin. - init:cookie, <name> Return false to override setting a cookie. - cache:invalidate, system (sequence) Invalidate internal and external caches. - cache:clear, system (sequence) Clear internal and external caches, by default including system\cache, simplecache, and memcache.
+One might use it to reset others such as APC, OPCache, or WinCache. - cache:purge, system (sequence) Purge internal and external caches.
+This is meant to remove old/stale content from the caches.

+- send:before, http\response Triggered before an HTTP response is sent.
 Handlers will receive an instance of SymfonyComponentHttpFoundationResponse that is to be sent to the requester.
-Handlers can terminate the event and prevent the response from being sent by returning false. - send:after, http_response Triggered after an HTTP response is sent.
+Handlers can terminate the event and prevent the response from being sent by returning false. - send:after, http\response Triggered after an HTTP response is sent.
 Handlers will receive an instance of Symfony-ComponentHttpFoundationResponse that was sent to the requester.